ClementPinard/depth-dataset-builder/README.md

     --interpolated_frames_list video_workspace/interpolated_frames.txt
     ```

+15. Cameras resizing (optional)

+    In the case you don't need the full size depth maps, you can change the colmap camera file that stores image calibration information.

+    `video_folder` and `video_workspace` are placeholders following the same convention as in step 14.

+    ```
+    cp video_workspace/final_model/cameras.txt video_workspace/final_model/cameras_raw.txt
+    python resize_colmap_cameras.py \
+    --input_cameras_colmap video_workspace/final_model/cameras.txt \
+    --output_cameras_colmap video_workspace/final_model/cameras.txt \
+    --width 416
+    ```

+    In this example, each cameras stored in the `cameras.txt` fille will be rescaled (and the parameters changed accordingly) so that the width is now 416 pixels, with the same ratio a before.

-15. Raw Groundtruth generation
+16. Raw Groundtruth generation

-    `video_folder` and `video_workspace` are placeholders following the same convention as in step 13.
+    `video_folder` and `video_workspace` are placeholders following the same convention as in step 14.

     For each video :